disusered/dotfiles-micro/README.md

 ## TODO

+- Volta to Darwin path
+- Volta in `base.lua`
 - Download Git Delta themes and configure in `.gitconfig`
-- Neovim
+- Neovim LSP
-- Volta/Node
-- Volta in `base.lua`
 - Darwin python in `neovim.sh`
 - Use patched font in Linux terminal
 - Configure LSPs